-In fact, some chairs are already being paid.
-But while broadening this could help with recruiting and retaining governors, there is also a need to consider professionalising the role more broadly.
-An essential part of that effort is to offer development opportunities, tailored to the demands of the job, that enable governors to steer their colleges successfully.
-The Education and Training Foundation (ETF) has been working with the sector to provide this support with a series of DfE-funded initiatives that form part of a drive to create a sector culture in which governor development is the norm In the Spring, we will be launching the Governor Development Programme following an extensive development stage during which many governors and clerks will have roadtested each of the 24 modules.
-All colleges will be able to sign up to the programme on an annual basis giving their governors access to modules that include online content, podcasts, and face-to-face delivery.
+Time to get serious about developing governor capacity basis giving their governors access to modules that include online content, podcasts, and face-to-face delivery.
 Those who have tested it have valued the range and flexibility of the learning opportunities on offer.
 Governors are time-pressed people too, and being "Effective governance is crucial to the success and sustainability of colleges" able to listen to a podcast while getting on with other tasks was particularly appreciated.
-The programme will be hosted on the ETF's Foundation Online Learning website, and governors will be able to develop their own personalised learning plans, working through the most appropriate suite of modules for them in terms of content and level of difficulty - from those new to governance right up to experienced governors who need to ensure they stay up to date. developing governor capacity Professionalisation means a certain amount of ongoing management of governors' development needs.
+The programme will be hosted on the ETF's Foundation Online Learning website, and governors will be able to develop their own personalised learning plans, working through the most appropriate suite of modules for them in terms of content and level of difficulty - from those new to governance right up to experienced governors who need to ensure they stay up to date.
+Professionalisation means a certain amount of ongoing management of governors' development needs.
 The work of mapping where governors are on their development journey could become the responsibility of the clerk or governance professionals, working in partnership with the chair and board members themselves to determine the development needs of individuals and of the team.
 The programme complements the work that has already been done to boost the capacity of chairs of governors, in particular through the Chairs' Leadership Programme.
 According to Simon Perryman, Chair of Governors at Barnsley College, this programme provides "powerful insights on the role of boards in setting strategy, maintaining oversight and managing reputation, as well as a valuable opportunity to work with other chairs on the real issues and challenges of the role".
 And our commitment to professionalising governance doesn't stop there.
-Efforts to develop a programme aimed specifically at the development of clerks is already underway in partnership with the DfF.
+Efforts to develop a programme aimed specifically at the development of clerks is already underway in partnership with the DfE.
 The 'College of the Future' has become a common topic of conversation across the sector, and rightly so.
 This decade will herald new challenges and also importantly new opportunities but some things are timeless.
 Effective leadership and governance is one of those things, and developing people - be they our students, our staff or our governors - is another.
-In the end, amongst a multitude of other things, we now need great governance to navigate our way safely to new horizons.
-Experts LAWRENCE BARTON Managing director, GB Training

-The government is failing to achieve its own targets for the take-up of apprenticeships.
+In the end, amongst a multitude of other things, we now need great governance to navigate our way safely to new horizons. @FEWEEK 23 LAWRENCE BARTON Managing director, GB Training The government's continued failure to deliver on its own apprenticeship take-up target is, in part, a symptom of its failure to properly inform schoolleavers of the realities of higher education, warns Lawrence Barton The government is failing to achieve its own targets for the take-up of apprenticeships.
 Meanwhile, the symbolic target of 50 per cent of people going to university was met at the start of this academic year, 20 years after first being announced by the Blair government.
 Aside from the contrast in political effort to meet these targets, the bias towards university is reinforced by poor information about the relative value of these alternative pathways.
 In essence, taxpayers and students alike are being misled.
 While the number of apprenticeship starts has increased from 2017-18 to 2018-19, figures remain down on those preceding the introduction of the apprenticeship levy in May 2017.
 In 2018-